maypangie/maypangie/README.md

 <h1>Student of Life | Software Engineer</h1>

 I'm always eager to learn new things and expand my skills.
-Constantly inspired to grow, explore new techniques and to keep my input in on a rapidly evolving digital world + how I am able to help shape it.
+Constantly inspired to grow, explore new techniques and to lend a hand in on a rapidly evolving digital world + how I am able to help shape it.

 pick my brain at: earth2may@gmail.com